What’s a Life Insurance Underwriter?

 What is an Insurance Underwriter?

 Insurance underwriters are considered the unsung heroes of the insurance industry because they’re the people who figure out the risks associated with insuring individuals or businesses which helps decide coverage and premium rates.
-Their goal is to have a good balance between protecting insurance policyholders and the financial al is to strike a balance between protecting policyholders and ensuring the financial sustainability of the insurance company.
+Their goal is to strike a balance between protecting policyholders and ensuring the financial sustainability of the insurance company.

 Responsibilities of an Insurance Underwriter: